JoJosBizarreModdingCommunity/ReverseEngineeringGames/episodes/01_numerical_systems/episode.md

 "ok, but how does it work though?"<br>
 Great question.
 Let's try to translate this string of 0's and 1's back into `123`<br>
 First notice that there's a prefix of `0b` in our binary string.
-This will be our indicator throughout the series that what we are looking at is indeed a binary value.
+This is a popular standard (but not the only one) for indicating that a value is indeed a binary value.
 So let's first yeet that out.

 ```c